joel23978/united_states_capital_flows/README.md

 # united_states_capital_flows
-rmarkdown report on us capital flows
+rmarkdown report on us capital flows using US Treasury TIC data

-the code is very messy and poor quality, it was written long time ago
+much of the code is poorly written, but it is functional